 Saga River Cruises Include Some Excursions, Drinks with Meals, and WiFi

-In addition to the transfers mentioned earlier, Saga include a lot in their base cruise fare.
+In addition to the transfers mentioned earlier, Saga includes a lot in their base cruise fare.

-Are Excursions Included on a Saga River Cruises?
+Are Excursions Included on a Saga River Cruise?

 On our 6 night cruise, we had two excursions included.
 Plus a very strange bonus excursion on the first day which we didn’t expect.
 To read more about that, check out this post: Saga Danube River Cruise Daily Diary & Review.